 To succeed in creating shared value, the report advised healthcare companies to cultivate five things: (1) a deeply committed CEO, (2) a culture of innovation, (3) performance indicators that include how many lives the company is saving, (4) staff with cross-sector skills, and (5) partners from beyond the business community.
-With these assets in place, the report concluded that companies can get down to the business of creating shared value – reconceiving products and markets, redefining value chains, and developing local clusters that both generate and capture value.
+With these assets in place, the report concluded that companies can get down to the business of creating shared value by reconceptualizing products and markets, redefining value chains, and developing local clusters that both generate and capture value.

 Why?
 Because we have entered a period when economic growth is slowing and an inward-looking nationalism is sweeping across Europe and the USA, causing high income country governments to pull back from active roles in international development.
-With stronger growth continuing in low and middle income countries, most of it driven by the expansion of private sector finance and product markets, companies are better placed than ever to step into the vacuum.
+With stronger growth continuing in low- and middle-income countries, most of it driven by the expansion of private sector finance and product markets, companies are better placed than ever to step into the vacuum.

-But with just 12 years to effectively end deaths in pregnancy, childbirth, and childhood, stop the spread of HIV/AIDS, TB, and malaria, eliminate child malnutrition, reduce deaths from non-communicable diseases by one third and deaths from road traffic accidents by one half, and meet all unmet need for modern contraception, it is only shared value strategies that have the power to leverage company assets at the scale needed to achieve such ambitious goals.
-In fact, we will need shared value approaches firing on all cylinders in a majority of healthcare companies by 2020 to have even a chance of achieving the SDGs.
+But with just 9 years to effectively end deaths in pregnancy, childbirth, and childhood, stop the spread of HIV/AIDS, tuberculosis, and malaria, eliminate child malnutrition, reduce deaths from non-communicable diseases by one third and deaths from road traffic accidents by one half, and meet all unmet need for modern contraception, it is only shared value strategies that have the power to leverage company assets at the scale needed to achieve such ambitious goals.
+In fact, we will need shared value approaches firing on all cylinders in a majority of healthcare companies by 2025 to have even a chance of achieving the SDGs.

 In this environment, the companies that can deliver health benefits to the massive underserved populations on this planet and build stronger businesses as a result, may well turn out to be the biggest contributors in the SDG era.